tbv001/ZB2.ViewmodelOffset/README.md

 # Viewmodel Offset

-**Viewmodel Offset** is a mod for **Zumbi Blocks 2** that allows you to customize the first-person viewmodel (weapon/arms) position via configurable X, Y, and Z offsets.
+**Viewmodel Offset** is a mod for **Zumbi Blocks 2** that lets you customize the first-person arms viewmodel position with configurable X, Y, and Z offsets.

 ## Features

-- Adjustable offsets through the BepInEx configuration file.
+- Easily configure the offsets through the BepInEx configuration either from the manager or `.cfg` file
-- Smooth transitions between offset changes (e.g. transitioning from hip to ADS).
-- An option to flip the viewmodel to the left side.
+- You can flip your viewmodel to the left

 ## Installation

-1. Make sure you have the latest version of **BepInEx 5** installed.
+1. Make sure you have the latest version of **BepInEx 5** installed
-2. Download the latest version of the mod at the [releases](https://github.com/tbv001/ZB2.ViewmodelOffset/releases) page.
+2. Download the latest version of the mod from the [releases](https://github.com/tbv001/ZB2.ViewmodelOffset/releases) page
 3. Copy the DLL file into the `plugins` folder of your BepInEx installation:

 ```